 Perhaps this friend's experience is a special case, but his experience has caused me to ponder.
 In my ten years of working in Human Resources, I have seen many young people who have set themselves up for great success, but more often, I see people who follow a mediocre path.
-Thanks to teaching at the MacEwan University, I developed an ability to predict the students’ career future through their attitude towards school.
+Thanks to teaching at Universities, I developed an ability to predict the students’ career future through their attitude towards school.
 Of course, there are many differences amongst the students, such as their IQ, EQ, effort, luck, family background, etc., but the one key element that sets people apart is their ability to sustainably recharge their brain!
 In other words, it is the continuous personal and professional development.
 A few years ago, I read a book named "The Five Years After Graduation Determines Your Life", written by a popular Chinese author - Mr. Shaobo Lin.
 The part that impressed me the most is that the knowledge we gained in colleges depletes about 20% each year.
 If a university graduate has not upgraded his/her knowledge in five years, then he/she will be back to square one, and will soon be eliminated by this competitive society.
 In my class, I often talk to the students about one of the most important factors that you can control in your life: The continuous effort to grow yourself.

 So what is personal and professional development?
 My opinion is that it consists of four areas: